What is an audio converter?

 An audio converter changes an audio file from one format into another format.
 The practical reason is usually compatibility: a file may play fine on your device but fail in an upload form, learning platform, support ticket, publishing system, or older media player.
 SoundSlicr Audio Converter focuses on the common need to create an MP3 output from supported local audio files.

 The converter is not meant to be a full media management suite.
 It is a direct browser tool for one file and one conversion task.
 You choose a file, review the output format, start conversion, and download the result.
-No login is required, and the MVP does not add billing, saved projects, or cloud storage.
+No login is required, and the current version does not add billing, saved projects, or cloud storage.

 Audio conversion is useful because different apps prefer different containers and codecs.
 A phone may create M4A, an editor may export WAV, a browser recorder may create WebM, and a website may ask for MP3.
 SoundSlicr gives you a focused path for turning those everyday source files into an MP3 copy while keeping the original file unchanged.